Pythm/ad-ElectricalManagement/README.md

 - Automating charging times for electric vehicles (EVs), so they charge during off-peak hours when electricity rates are lower.
 - Turning up/down heating sources and on/off hot water boilers based on electricity prices.

-# Breaking configuration
+# Breaking configurations
 As of the release 0.3.0 the calculations for electricity prices is now handled by another app.
 Please install the [ElectricalPriceCalc](https://github.com/Pythm/ElectricalPriceCalc) or write your own to suit your needs.
 Configure that app and add it to ElectricalManagement with `electricalPriceApp` like this:
 ```yaml
 electricalPriceApp: electricalPriceCalc # (name of your app)
 ```
-The separation is to make it easier going forward, both using the functions in other apps and for you to adjusting the logic to suit other usecases.
-There are some big changes like support for Nordpool prices every 15 minutes, and datetime objects is now timezone aware.
+The separation is to make it easier to maintain and continue development.
+There are some big changes under the hood also like support for Nordpool prices every 15 minutes, and datetime objects is now timezone aware.

 This app uses following functions from the app: